Ramb0a/pumpndump/README.md

 * **Whaley Dhama**- "Radicalism is compassion"
 * **Whalestrodamus** - "The dump is coming...will you pump?"
 * **Whalemond Kurzwieil** - "The dumpularity is near"
+* **Whale F. Kennedy** - "It's not about what the dump can do you for...it's about what you can do for the pump"

 Health Rituals for bringing about the dumpening:
 * **Juice Cleansing** - Buy inorganic fruits and vegetables from the market.
 Wash items for 2-4 hours until they turn into clumpy juice.
 Throw away without consuming and begin again.
 Repeat 4 times daily.